Anshul-007/HyprLock_installer/README.md

         magick convert "${wallList[setIndex]}" "${cacheDir}/wall.png"
     fi
     ```
-    - For those who are not on Hyde project need to make a directory where all wallpapers are dynamically changed and stored and then link that path to hyprlock.conf file in Style_wallpaper folder
+    - For those who are not on Hyde project need to make a directory where all wallpapers are dynamically changed and stored and then link that path to hyprlock.conf file in Style-wallpaper folder

-        **Note: Use png format if possible or convert your images to png using imagemagick since hyprlock.conf can't be updated dynamically
+        `Note`: Use png format if possible or convert your images to png using imagemagick since hyprlock.conf {`wall.png`} can't be updated dynamically
 ## Usage

 ### Basic Installer